Gameboushek/Gameboushek/README.md

 ## Hi there 👋
 ---------------
-I'm just trying to ge my shit together right now and stop being a fucking failure.
-Hopefully i can change this text in near future :>.
+I'm just trying to ge my shit together right now and stop being a fucking failure. \n Hopefully i can change this text in near future :>.
 Wish me luck.
 <!--